Greg Steube

-William Gregory Steube (/'stu:bi/ STOO-bee; born May 19, 1978) is an American politician serving as the U.S. representative for since 2019.
+William Gregory Steube (/'stu:bi:/ STOO-bee; born May 19, 1978) is an American politician serving as the U.S. representative for since 2019.
 His district is based in Sarasota.
 A member of the Republican Party, Steube served three terms in the Florida House of Representatives, representing the Sarasota-Manatee area from 2010 to 2016, as well as two years in the Florida Senate until 2018, representing Sarasota County and the western part of Charlotte County.

 Steube is a supporter of President Donald Trump.
 In December 2020, Steube was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated incumbent Donald Trump.

 Early life

 Steube was born on May 19, 1978, in Bradenton to Brad Steube, who served as Sheriff of Manatee County.
 He graduated from Southeast High School in 1996.
-He attended the University of Florida, receiving a degree in Animal Science in 2000, and then his Juris Doctor from the University of Florida Fredric G. Levin College of Law in 2003.
+He earned a degree in Animal Science from the University of Florida in 2000 and then a Juris Doctor from the University of Florida Fredric G. Levin College of Law in 2003.
 At UF, Steube was a brother of Alpha Gamma Rho fraternity.
-After graduation, Steube joined the United States Army and attended the JAG School at the University of Virginia and entered U.S. Army JAG Corps.
+After graduation, Steube joined the United States Army and attended the JAG School at the University of Virginia and entered the U.S. Army JAG Corps.
 He served as Captain from 2004 to 2008 and deployed to Iraq in support of Operation Iraqi Freedom.